 Low-Carb Marinated Beef Kabobs (Video)

-Marinated Low-Carb Beef Kabobs are a favorite recipe that I used to make at Lake Powell, and these tasty low-carb kabobs are also Keto and can easily be gluten-free.
+Marinated Beef Kabobs are a favorite recipe that I used to make at Lake Powell, and these tasty low-carb kabobs are so delicious!

-When I made this at Lake Powell I always used red wine in the marinade, but I’ve been making it with beef stock instead of wine for quite a few years now.
-And if you skip the Worcestershire Sauce (or use a Paleo/Whole 30 approved Worcestershire Sauce) these delicious Low-Carb Marinated Beef Kabobs can easily be Paleo or Whole 30 and with Gluten-Free Worcestershire Sauce (affiliate link) they are gluten-free.
+When I made this at Lake Powell I always used red wine in the marinade, but I’ve been making it with beef stock instead of wine for quite a few years now, which makes the recipe a bit lower in carbs.
+And if you use Gluten-Free Worcestershire Sauce (affiliate link) they are gluten-free.

 This marinade for beef is absolutely delicious!
 The marinated beef kabobs were a hit with Jake and his girlfriend Aubrey when they came for dinner, and I think any red meat lover would enjoy this for a tasty meal from the grill.